Imaginary-Finance/imgy-docs/docs/concepts/imaginary-overview.md

 Users can take out loans or repay existing loans through Lenders.
 Lenders handle loan management and debt ceilings across the array of their connected Locker(s).
 Certain Lenders enable self-paying loans, carried out via flash resolution (see [Inverse Liquidations](./inverse-liquidations.md))

 ## Issued Stables
 Lenders will always issue loans in the form of an *issued stablecoin*.
 These stablecoins are over-collateralized liquid stablecoins backed by the illiquid asset value.
 The value of the issued stablecoins are pegged to their reference currency and can be exchanged for their counterparts.
-(1 iUSD = 1 DAI = $1)
+(1 issued stable = 1 USDC = $1)

 ## Learn More
 > [Isolating and Evaluating Value](./isolating-value.md)